idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step05_kernel_object.md

 mkdir include/kernels src/kernels
 ```

-In `include/kernels/`, create a file named `DarcyPressure.h` and add the code given in [darcy-header].
+In `include/kernels`, create a file named `DarcyPressure.h` and add the code given in [darcy-header].
 Here, the `DarcyPressure` class was defined as a type of `ADKernelGrad` object, and so the header file, `ADKernelGrad.h`, was included.
-A `MooseObject` must have a `validParams()` and a constructor method, and so these were included as part of the `public` members.
+A `MooseObject` must have a `validParams()` method and a constructor, and so these were included as part of the `public` members.
 The `precomputeQpResidual()` method was overridden so that [darcy-weak-kernel] may set its returned value in accordance with [kernel-methods].
 Finally, two variables, `_permeability` and `_viscosity`, were created to store the values for $K$ and $\mu_{f}$, respectively, and were assigned `const` types to ensure that their values aren't accidentally modified after they are set by the constructor method.

 !listing tutorials/tutorial01_app_development/step05_kernel_object/include/kernels/DarcyPressure.h
          link=False